patty9376/Nexolve/About Nexolve .md

 # 🧠 Scientific Calculator 🧮

-Welcome to **Smart Calculator** – your intelligent, user-friendly, and feature-rich calculator designed for all your mathematical needs!
+Welcome to **Scientific Calculator** – your intelligent, user-friendly, and feature-rich calculator designed for all your mathematical needs!
 Built with simplicity and performance in mind, it supports both **basic** and **scientific** operations🌍.

 ---